amish1188/learning-actions/README.md

 # Learning GitHub Actions
-Welcome to this repository for learning GitHub Actions!
+Welcome to this workshop for learning GitHub Actions!

-This repository contains an Azure Function App project along with a unit test project.
-For this workshop, your task is to build GitHub Actions to automate developer tasks for the repository.
+For this workshop, your task is to build GitHub Actions to automate developer tasks for a public GitHub repository.

 ## Pre requisites